anliwen/janusgraph-api/README.md

 6. Close the graph

 ### Note
-1. the server auto-commits per request, so the application code doesn't need to explicitly commit transactions
+1. the server auto-commits per request, so the application code doesn't need to explicitly commit transactions.